DORA vs GMP

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is a transformative EU regulation enhancing ICT resilience for the financial sector.
-Enacted December 2022, applicable January 2025, it targets 20 financial entity types and critical ICT providers against disruptions like cyberattacks.
+Enacted December 2022 and applicable since January 2025, it targets 20 financial entity types and critical ICT providers against disruptions like cyberattacks.
 Employs a risk-based, proportional approach for ICT risk identification, mitigation, and monitoring.

 Key Components